WilliamImm/oppiz-phoenix-flavour/content/guide/core/ini.md

 ---
-title: 04.
-INI Files
+title: INI Files
 step: 4
 ---

-# STEP 4 - INI FILES

-### 4.1 Generate Fresh INI Files
+## 4.1 Generate Fresh INI Files

 - Locate your `C:\Users\%USERNAME%\Documents\My Games\Skyrim Special Edition` folder.
 It contains your save games in the **saves** folder and your INIs as loose files.
 - If you do have old save games you’d like to keep, **back them up now –** then delete the entire **Skyrim Special Edition** folder.